SAPA's Mission Statement:

 (4) to promote the continuing legal education of paralegals.

 As one of the largest paralegal associations in the State of Texas, SAPA's membership generally numbers more than 100 members, who are employed by law firms, corporations and government agencies in the San Antonio area.
-Throughout its 30 plus years of existence, AAPA has worked with local bar associations on various projects to promote the legal profession.
+Throughout its 30 plus years of existence, SAPA has worked with local bar associations on various projects to promote the legal profession.
 SAPA continually works hard to raise its professional standards, and was the second paralegal association in Texas to implement continuing legal education requirements for voting membership.

 Definition of a Paralegal